-Mutual recognition arrangements (MRAs) expand the international trade network of accredited low-risk companies.
-An MRA between Partners in Protection (PIP) and compatible customs-trade partnership programs means that:
+Mutual Recognition Arrangements (MRAs) expand the international trade network of accredited low-risk companies.
+An MRA between the CBSA and other customs administrations regarding the Partners in Protection (PIP) and compatible customs-trade partnership programs means that:

 - both countries apply similar security standards and site validation practices when approving companies for membership in their respective programs, and

 - both countries recognize each other's members and may grant them similar benefits.

 MRAs allow government customs administrations to work together to improve their ability to target high risk shipments while expediting legitimate cargo.
 To enhance cross-border security, the CBSA has signed MRAs recognizing the compatibility of its PIP program with the following foreign Authorized Economic Operator (AEO) programs:

 - June 2008 – U.S. Customs and Border Protection – Customs- Trade Partnership Against Terrorism (CTPAT) program